- Nike has surpassed its main rivals, Adidas and Asics, to position itself as a leader in the sports footwear segment.

 Step 5: Set up your order

-There are different order types which can be used to customise what you buy and how much you buy it for.
+There are different order types that can be used to customize what you buy and how much you buy it for.
 The main different order types are:

 Market order